base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-remix.md

 ### Selecting the Environment

 Open the _Deploy & Run Transactions_ tab.
 Under _Environment_, select _Injected Provider_.
-It will list _Coinbase_, _Metamask_, or any other wallet you have activated here.
+It will list _Coinbase_, _MetaMask_, or any other wallet you have activated here.

 ![Environment](../../../assets/images/deployment-with-remix/select-provider.png)